 So, is it important?
 The answer is a big YES, it is very important.

 If done properly, 80-90% of your traffic can be generated through organic search.
 Moreover, organic search is probably the biggest way through which you can find new customers and clients.

+If you are still here reading this SEO tutorial, you probably want to know how to learn SEO.
 In order to learn SEO, you need to learn about keywords.
 A big part of an SEO campaign is keywords.

 The more ranking keywords you have, the better your chances are for finding new audience.
 You can lead people of various different demographic location and interests to your website, thus boosting your engagement rate.